Our diverse committees guide network activities

 Steering Committee

 The Steering Committee is responsible for overall strategic leadership and governance of Can-SOLVE CKD.
-It is composed of representative from diverse stakeholder groups, and includes the co-chairs from other committees (e.g., IPERC, KT/KU Committee, the ROC, etc.) as well as the co-principal investigators of the network.
+It is composed of representative from diverse stakeholder groups, and includes the co-chairs from other committees (e.g., IPERC, ROCKeT, etc.) as well as the co-principal investigators of the network.

 Contact: Cynthia MacDonald, Project Manager (cmacdonald@cansolveckd.ca)